-Quantum algorithms have two paradigms, quantum circuit algorithm d quantum adiabatic algorithm.
-The latter was by adiabatically evolving in the ε d state of a system with Hamiltonian where s increases with time slowly from 0 to 1.
+Quantum algorithms have two paradigms, quantum circuit algorithm^[1] and quantum adiabatic algorithm.^[2] The latter works by adiabatically evolving in the ground state of a system with Hamiltonian where s increases with time slowly from 0 to 1.
 The beginning Hamiltonian $H{\rm B}$ has a ground state which is easy to construct and the problem Hamiltonian $H{\rm P}$ has a ground state that encodes the solutions of the problem.
-According to the quantum adiabatic theorem, he speed of the algorithm is limited by the minimum energy gap between the ground state and the first excited state during the evolution of H(s).
+According to the quantum adiabatic theorem,^[2,3] the speed of the algorithm is limited by the minimum energy gap between the ground state and the first excited state during the evolution of H(s).
 When H(s) has an exponentially small minimum gap, the algorithm is inefficient.

-$$H(s) = (1 - s)H{\rm B} + sH{\rm P}, \tag{1}$$
+$$H(s) = (1-s)H{\rm B} + sH{\rm P},$$ (1)

-These two kinds of quantum algorithms are shown to be polynomially equivalent to each other in terms of time complexity.^[1] ere we present a rigorous proof that any quantum uit algorithm can be converted into a quantum adiabatic algorithm with the same time complexity.
-As it has been shown that a quantum adiabatic algorithm can be converted into a quantum adiabatic algorithm can be converted into a quantum circuit algorithm with the same time complexity,^[1] our result means that quantum circuit algorithm an quantum adiabatic algorithm are exactly equivalent to each other.
+These two kinds of quantum algorithms are shown to be polynomially equivalent to each other in terms of time complexity.^[4,5] Here we present a rigorous proof that any quantum circuit algorithm can be converted into a quantum adiabatic algorithm with the same time complexity.
+As it has been shown that a quantum adiabatic algorithm can be converted into a quantum adiabatic algorithm can be converted into a quantum circuit algorithm with the same time complexity,^[5] our result means that quantum circuit algorithm and quantum adiabatic algorithm are exactly equivalent to each other.